darrarski/sort-swift-imports/README.md

 Native **SwiftUI** macOS application that you can use to sort imports in your Swift source code.
 Just paste your code and click the `Sort swift imports` button.

 It also contains **Xcode Source Editor extension**so that you can sort your Swift imports directly from Xcode.
-Ensure you have enabled `Sort Imports Extension` in `System Preferences` → `Extensions` → `Xcode Source Editor`.
+Ensure you have enabled `Sort Imports` extension in `System Preferences` → `Extensions` → `Xcode Source Editor`.

 |macOS|
 |:-:|